MeenakshiSundaram5698/DemandForecasting/README.md

 # DemandForecasting

-Objective: The main objective of this project is to forecast yearlong demand of an agricultural product.
+Objective: The main objective of this project is to forecast year-long demand of an agricultural product.
 This would help farmers manage risk and fix the market price for the product in the market based on the harvest

-1.Built a multi-level forecasting engine to obtain yearlong forecasts for an agricultural product in 10 different regions using univariate and multivariate statistical models
+1.Built a multi-level forecasting engine to obtain year-long forecasts for an agricultural product in 10 different regions using univariate and multivariate statistical models

 2.I have used MAPE score and R2 score as my performance metrics.